Self-Supervised Training with Autoencoders for Visual Anomaly Detection: Methodology

-Given a trained autoencoder $F$ and an input image $X$, anomaly detection can be performed by thresholding a corresponding anomaly heatmap computed by averaging the term $\|F(X) - X \|_2$ over the color channels as illustrated in Fig. \ref{fig_bauer3}.
-To get a more robust result we smooth the anomaly heatmap using a gaussian filter before thresholding.
+The binary segmentation mask can be computed by thresholding the difference map.
+To get a more robust result we smooth the difference map before thresholding according to the following formula:

-In some cases, autoencoders trained using objective (\ref{eq:Objective1}) can fail to produce accurate detection results.
-As already mentioned in the introduction, a problem with the above approach is that the reconstruction error is sensitive to the pixel intensities.
-Anomalous regions even with a strong structural deviation from normal patterns but of low contrast might not be detected, if the reconstruction $F(X)$ has similar pixel intensities as the input $X$ (see Fig. \ref{fig_bauer6} for an example).
-Therefore, we adjust our training objective in (\ref{eq:Objective1}) to reward a higher reconstruction error in the distorted areas as follows: